tuxhome/tuxhome.github.io/README.md

 ## Welcome to TuxHome

-A open source project for home automatisation and domotic
+A open source project for home automation and domotic

 ### Source